Ingenious-c0der/StreamDS/README.md

-# G28 MP Submission
-# RainStorm MP4
+# StreamDS
-## By Sagar Abhyankar (sra9) and Aditya Kulkarni (aak14)
+## By Sagar Abhyankar

 This document explains how to run all the codes, their functionality and the general structure of the directories.

 At first the directory might feel a bit too messy, but its really not once you get the hang of it.
 Please go through to this entire document before attempting to run the code.
 Its not spaghetti code, its just comprehensive code with a multitude of features and no bugs!
 All the codes are expected to run properly, if they don't the problem is likely how they were launched.
+The program expects file creation/generation privileges to work.
 We do not use the well treaded go rpc for this assignment, but instead use Sockets to make it a little more fun and gain finer control on operations.(it made our lives worse but got much more to learn!)
 Pretty sure we have made covefe proud! :)
 Anyway on to the actual explanation!

+## What, where and how
+The repo contains the final code of all the 4 MP (machine programming) assignments which build on top of each other to finally result in a fully distributed, fault tolerant distributed streaming application.
+The file names can be confusing especially because of the naming conventions we used as we progressed through building each MP.
+Following is the mapping between directory/file and purpose

+#### distributed_log_querier/
+This folder contains all the main application logic for each MP.
+You will find three directories,
+##### core_process
+- core_process.go (for distributed GREP MP1)
+- core_process_failure_detect.go (failure detection using SWIM protocol MP2)
+- core_process_hydfs.go & core_process_routines.go (Distributed file system MP3)
+- core_process_stream_DS.go (distributed stream processing MP4)
+- core_process_utils.go (Helper functions library)

+##### operators
+swappable operator binaries for stream processing

+#### intf.go files
+All of the interface or intf files are used to interact with the main code in the core_process folder, these files specify the required input by the underlying code and often connect/abstract the main code.
+You can find out how to run these files to run the actual programs from in the how to run the demo section below.
+##### core_process_auto_interface.go - MP1
+##### core_process_manual_interface.go - MP1
+##### core_process_fail_detect_intf.go - MP2
+##### core_process_hydfs_intf.go - MP3
+##### core_proocess_streamDS.go - MP4

+##### HYDFS
+The program uses the directories in this folder to store files for the program logic to work (persistence)

+any other files at the root level are not directly necessary for anyone trying to run the app, mainly contain test files.

+## To run this project
-## MP4 Details(RainStorm)
+### MP4 Details(RainStorm)
 Use the following commands to run on the VM.
 First start MP3 then MP4 and then MP2 in the end.